Harry Potter (film series): Origins

 After Spielberg left, conversations began with other directors, including Chris Columbus, Jonathan Demme, Terry Gilliam, Mike Newell, Alan Parker, Wolfgang Petersen, Rob Reiner, Tim Robbins, Brad Silberling, and Peter Weir.
 Petersen and Reiner both pulled out of the running in March 2000.
 It was then narrowed down to Columbus, Gilliam, Parker, and Silberling.
-Rowling's first choice was Terry Gilliam.
-However, on 28 March 2000 Columbus was appointed as director of the film, with Warner Bros. citing his work on other family films such as Home Alone and Mrs. Doubtfire as influences for their decision.
+Rowling's first choice was Gilliam.
+However, on 28 March 2000, Columbus was appointed as director of the film, with Warner Bros. citing his work on other family films such as Home Alone and Mrs. Doubtfire as influences for their decision.

 Steve Kloves was selected to write the screenplay for the first film.
 He described adapting the book as "tough" since it did not "lend itself to adaptation as well as the next two books".
 Kloves was sent a "raft" of synopses of books proposed as film adaptations, with Harry Potter being the only one that jumped out at him.
 He went out and bought the book, becoming an instant fan.
 When speaking to Warner Bros. he stated that the film had to be British and true to the characters.
 David Heyman was confirmed to produce the film.
 Rowling received a large amount of creative control for the film, an arrangement that Columbus did not mind.

 Warner Bros. had initially planned to release the first film over the 4 July 2001 weekend, making for such a short production window that several of the originally proposed directors had withdrawn themselves from contention.
 Eventually, due to time constraints, the date was put back to 16 November 2001.